If you are in need of immediate support please call:

 The purpose of the Suicide Prevention Brant committee is to provide strategic direction and leadership to help make Brantford/Brant a suicide safer community; and support the implementation and awareness of the Suicide Prevention Protocol.

 Suicide Prevention Brant coordinates and plans with community services, persons with lived experience, volunteers, and school boards to further partnerships and improve service coordination regarding suicide prevention, intervention, and post-vention services.
 This collaborative effort aims to reduce the incidence of suicide and impact of suicide.

-As the Lead Agency for Child & Youth Mental Health in Brant, Woodview has chosen to fund a Suicide Prevention Coordinator position, a role that co-chairs the meetings and helps to mobilize the work of the committee.
+As the Lead Agency for Child & Youth Mental Health in Brant, Woodview is pleased to host this information page and to co-chair the Suicide Prevention Brant committee.